 Doctoral Research Workshop

-Doctoral Research in Transport Modeling and Traveler Behavior
+Doctoral Research in Transportation Modeling and Travel Behavior

-At this workshop, PhD students conducting research in transportation modeling or traveler behavior are invited to present their work and discuss issues and questions they encountered.
+At this workshop, PhD students conducting research in transportation modeling or travel behavior are invited to present their work and discuss issues and questions they encountered.
 The workshop is co-sponsored by the Section on Travel Analysis Methods (ADB00), including the Transportation Network Modeling Committee (ADB30), the Transportation Demand Forecasting Committee (ADB40), the Traveler Behavior and Values Committee (ADB10), the Effects of Information and Communication Technologies (ICT) on Traveler Choices Committee (ADB20) and the Transportation Planning Applications Committee (ADB50).
 The workshop is also co-sponsored by the Traffic Flow Theory Committee (AHB45).
-The workshop will be held on Sunday Afternoon (January 13, 2019) at the 98th Annual Meeting of the Transportation Research Board in Washington, DC.
-Reports of recently completed, or nearly completed, PhD dissertations and research-in-advanced-stages were presented.
+The workshop will be held on Sunday Afternoon (January 12th, 2019) at the 99th Annual Meeting of the Transportation Research Board in Washington, DC.
+Reports of recently completed, or nearly completed, PhD dissertations and research-in-advanced-stages will be presented.

 Individuals who wish to present their research had to submit a 500-800 word summary of their research including the title and complete author information, along with a letter of nomination from their faculty supervisor.
 The letter of the supervisor had to explain the significance of the contribution and clearly state the anticipated graduation date.
 The abstract, even if setting a broad context of the entire PhD topic, needed to be clear about what specifically the candidate actually intends to present at the workshop.
-Documents in Word or PDF format had to be sent both to Rolf Moeckel, Technical University of Munich, at firstname.lastname@example.org, and to Patricia Mokhtarian, Georgia Institute of Technology, at email@example.com.
+Documents in Word or PDF format needed to be sent both to Rolf Moeckel, Technical University of Munich, at doctoralWorkshop.email@example.com, and to Patricia Mokhtarian, Georgia Institute of Technology, at firstname.lastname@example.org.
 The deadline for submission of entries was September 27th, 2019.
 No further submissions are accepted at this time.